huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 *   ✔️: Done.
 *   ❤️: Love it!
-*   🤔: Probably something is not right.
+*   🤔: Probably something is not right, but I'm not sure.
 *   🏷️: Added to todo list but haven't started yet.
 *   🚧: Ongoing.